asiaopenstack/icehouse/readme.md

     # ipv6 configuration
     iface eth0 inet6 auto

+#### Test and Update
+After editing the network, you'll need to test your rig for virtualization support:

+    ./openstack_server_test.sh

+If your rig doesn't support virtualization, you will need to upgrade your hardware.
+If it does, you'll be prompted to update your Ubuntu install:

+    ./openstack_system_update.sh

+The update takes a while, so just kick back and enjoy the music!

 #### Setup, Test and Update
 *Note: Be sure to take a look at the scripts before you run them.
 Keep in mind the setup scripts will periodically prompt you for input, either for confirming installation of a package, or asking you for information for configuration.*